Yes.

 Denver’s Flock data was accessible to law enforcement across the U.S. until April 8, when Denver police pulled their data from Flock’s national directory after opposition from the city council.
 Flock cameras collect vehicle “fingerprints,” including model, plate number and details like scratches and bumper stickers.

 Denver continues to share Flock data with other departments in Colorado.
-Loveland police, for example, conducted 26 ICE-related searches of Denver’s database between April 3 and April 25, records show.
-Windsor police made two such searches during that period.
+Loveland police, for example, shared access to Denver data with a federal agent, who conducted 26 ICE-related searches between April 3 and April 25, according to published reports.

 State law prohibits law enforcement in Colorado from sharing personal information with and detaining people on behalf of federal immigration enforcement.